ozbillwang/terraform-best-practices/README.md

 - [Terraform aws modules](https://github.com/terraform-aws-modules)

-> Terraform modules don't support `count` parameter currently.
-You can follow up this ticket for updates: <https://github.com/hashicorp/terraform/issues/953>
+> Up to Terraform 0.12, Terraform modules didn't support `count` parameter.
+>
+> From Terraform 0.13 on this feature is already available for your pleasure!

 ## Isolate environment